 In the Venezuelan debt crisis of 1902-1903, Great Britain, Germany, and Italy formed a blockade of the country until it met its debt obligations.
 The intervention alarmed the United States, which feared further European meddling and encroachment into the Americas.

-Germany in particular was eager for any excuse to acquire new colonies as they were “late” to the imperialism frenzy.
+Germany in particular was eager for any excuse to acquire new colonies as they were “late” to the imperialism frenzy.2

-In response, the United States issued the Roosevelt Corollary, which aimed to quell European ambitions in the Americas.
+The United States issued the Roosevelt Corollary in response, the purpose of which aimed to quell European ambitions in the Americas.
 By taking on responsibility and policing the region, Europeans would not need to concern themselves and meddle into the affairs of Central and South American nations.

 The Definition of the Roosevelt Corollary